Southern Resident Killer Whales

 - Engage in citizen science by alerting researchers at the Orca Network or the Salish Sea Hydrophone Network when you spot orcas so scientists can track their travel.

-- Get involved in efforts to protect and restore salmon habitat in your community.
+- Get involved in efforts to protect and restore salmon habitat in your community and in watersheds across the Georgia Basin and Puget Sound.
 Chinook salmon are especially important to orca populations in the Salish Sea.

 - Choose to eat sustainably-harvested salmon and other seafood to help protect wild fish populations.